alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

 EZClientAuth is built with flexibility at its core, and that's why these parameters are optional.
-A client may want to use anything biometric login to a phone number to authenticate.
-EZClientAuth itself is unopinionated in this matter.
-The specified `RemoteAuthProvider` will handle it's particular credentials and the developer can always add more parameters, like `phoneNumber` when the usecase comes along.
+Business may want to use anything from biometric login to a phone number for authentication.
+EZClientAuth is unopinionated in the matter of credentials.
+More optional parameters can always be added if the use case arises.

-Let's take a closer look at the final parameter: the completion handler, closure, or callback (whichever term you prefer):
+Let's take a closer look at the final parameter: the completion closure.

 <div class="impl">